-Susan G. Komen® Funding for Participation in Quality Programs at Urban Practices With High Proportions of African-American Patients With Breast Cancer
+Susan G. Komen® Funding for Participation in Quality Programs for Chicago, St. Louis, and Virginia Beach Practices With High Proportions of African-American Patients With Breast Cancer

-ASCO has received a new contract from Susan G. Komen® for ten practices in 11 specific U.S. urban centers with high proportions of African-American patients with breast cancer to participate in ASCO’s Quality Oncology Practice Initiative (QOPI®), QOPI® Certification, and Quality Training Program (QTP) for a three-year period.
+ASCO and Susan G. Komen® offers funding for practices in 3 specific U.S. urban centers with high proportions of African-American patients with breast cancer to participate in ASCO’s Quality Oncology Practice Initiative (QOPI®), QOPI® Certification, and Quality Training Program (QTP) for a three-year period.

 To be eligible for this “Bringing Quality Care Training to Komen’s African-American Health Equity Initiative,” the practices must be located in one of the following metropolitan areas: